ImNotPrepared/AirShot/README.md

 ```

 ### Warning
-This code is a pre-release, if you find any problem(s), email or issues are welcomed
+This code is a pre-release, changes are made for modularization purpose thus not verified yet.
+(Will fix once I am free) If you find any problem(s), email or issues are welcomed.

 ## Citation
-If our work motivates/helps your work, please cite us as:
+If AirShot motivates your work or used as baseline, please consider citing us as:
 ```
 @inproceedings{wang2024airshot,
   title = {{AirShot}: Efficient Few-Shot Detection for Autonomous Exploration},